Roger-Li/info8010-deep-learning/notes.md

     - Diagram

       ![seq2seq translation](figures/notes/seq2seq_translation.png)
-    - Evaluation standard: **BLEU** (bilingual evaluation understudy) score that counts the fraction of groups ofone, two, three and four words (aka “n-grams”) from the generated sentencethat appear in the reference translations.
+    - Evaluation standard: **BLEU** (bilingual evaluation understudy) score that counts the fraction of groups of one, two, three and four words (aka “n-grams”) from the generated sentence that appear in the reference translations.

 ### Attention models
   - [13.1 Attention Mechanisms](https://fleuret.org/ee559/materials/ee559-slides-13-1-attention.pdf)